PamelaAnne/SocialRobot/README.md

 # Making the robot

 ## Step 1: Setup Arduino Schematics
 With the basic setup your able to let your robots communicate over distance with each other.
-Here we run through what you will need and how to set up your arduino board using fritzling and step by step instructions.
+Here we run through what you will need and how to set up your arduino board using fritzing and step by step instructions.

 1.1 [Schematics explained](https://github.com/PamelaAnne/SocialRobot/blob/master/Pages/SetupArduinoBoard.md)